benjaminhansen/nws-php/readme.md

 var_dump($county->timezones());

+/*
+**  Get any active alerts for the location and loop through them */
 $alerts = $location->activeAlerts()->get();
 foreach($alerts as $alert) {
     // do something with each alert
 }

+/*
+** Get current observations from the nearest observation station to your location */
 $observations = $location->latestObservations();
 $raw_data = $observations->raw();
 var_dump($raw_data);